 French by French is a site that was set up for French learners by French teachers (hence the French by French) and has 4 courses with the same lesson organization each time: dialogue with audio file, English transcript translation, grammar and then exercise.

-We say: Educatif !
+We say in French: Educatif !

 French Pod 101

-Introduced to us by a charming lady with a heavy French accent (must be authentic ;-)), over 300,000 French lessons have been delivered with these podcast lessons.
+Introduced to us by a charming lady with a heavy French accent (must be authentic ;-)), over 300,000 French language lessons have been delivered with these podcast lessons.
 Available as a mobile app as well.
 You have to sign up before doing anything else, and there is a good resource centre with flashcards and pdf lesson notes too.

-We say: Radieux !
+We say in French: Radieux !